The snake charmer’s deadly secret

 Now comes the harrowing part of this narrative.
 On a different trip to India I was in the city of Bangalore — today the technological center of the country.
 I was told about a police officer who was a “snake catcher”: if anyone saw a snake in the garden he would be called to remove it.

 I visited the police station where he worked and spent a while chatting with him.
 He was full of stories about the snakes he had caught and removed in the thirty years he had been doing this.
 I was not impressed with his zoological expertise.
 For instance he told me there were dozens of species of poisonous snakes — actually there are only four, five if you count the very rare King Cobra.
 But I asked him to call me and take me along if there was a case of snake removal in the next few weeks.
 I had a motorcycle and would come at any time to watch him work.
-He was very honored by my interest and promised to do so.
+He was very honoured by my interest and promised to do so.

 Apparently they had seen a snake in the garden in the early hours and called the police officer.
 He had come over immediately and found it hiding in an outhouse.
 It was a full-grown cobra, and he caught it and put it in a sack — but he had been bitten in the process.
-The house owner wanted to drive him to the hospital for treatment, but he had declined.
+The house owner wanted to drive him to the hospital for emergency treatment, but he had declined.
 “I have my own remedy,” he said, and pulled out a snake stone.
 He placed it on the two fang marks on his arm, sat down cross-legged on the lawn, smiling and sipping at a coffee they had brought him — and then calmly died.

 I made some further inquiries and spoke with his colleagues at the police station.
-They told me the call had come at 6:30 a.m. and he had considered calling me, but had decided it was “too early to disturb the European gentleman.”
+They told me the call had come at 6:30 a.m. and he had considered contacting me, but had decided it was “too early to disturb the European gentleman.”
 That was his death sentence: if I had been present I would have cut open the wound and sucked out as much of the poison as possible (as I had learned from my father and subsequent snake experts).
 And I would have forced him into the car and rushed him to hospital.
 No way I would have let him sit there with the silly “snake stone” on the wound.

 I have come to the following conclusion: like my snake charmer friends this police officer had had only one defense against snake venom: don’t get bitten.
 Nothing else.
 In thirty years of handling snakes he had never had an accident — until that fateful morning when he did not call me.